Japan issues 3rd virus emergency in Tokyo, Osaka area - WTMJ

 The government has also been slow in rolling out vaccinations, leaving the population largely unprotected before the Olympics begin on July 23.

-The May 11 end of the emergency, just ahead of an expected visit by International Olympic Committee President Thomas Back, triggered speculation that the government is prioritizing the Olympic schedule over people’s health.
+The May 11 end of the emergency, just ahead of an expected visit by International Olympic Committee President Thomas Bach, triggered speculation that the government is prioritizing the Olympic schedule over people’s health.

+Suga said Japan has no choice but to follow the IOC decision to hold the games.
+“The IOC has the authority to decide and the IOC has already decided to hold the Tokyo Olympics,” Suga said.
+“We aim to hold the games while taking strong measures to protect people’s lives from the further spread of infections.”

 Suga has been reluctant to hurt the already pandemic-damaged economy and faced criticism for being slow to take virus measures.